angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 #### Game 1

 This game is fairly straightforward.
 Ryan plays a :card[Collector Ouphe] fairly early but has no other pressure.
-I resolve a DD, but I've got plenty of time.
+I resolve a Dd, but I've got plenty of time.
 I build a pile with cyclers, TO and Cavern and win the following turn.

 #### Game 2

-It's a slow start to the game, but by the time I resolve DD my opponent only has an Ice-Fang Coatl on the board.
+It's a slow start to the game, but by the time I resolve Dd my opponent only has an Ice-Fang Coatl on the board.
 I build a pile of :card[Subtlety], SW, TO, Cavern, TO and pass.
 This pile ends up being too slow.
 I force a :card[Green Sun's Zenith] for 3 out of fear, and I snag an :card[Endurance] with the